aoxhwjfoavdlhsvfpzha/PM3-Scripts/README.md

 For the full install wizard, visit: https://siliconbased.us/pm3/install/

 Scripts have been tested and seem to be working, but use of scripts is ***at your own risk***!

+I am not a good scripter, appologies to anyone who knows what they're doing who looks at my code :)